 Discover how VR is reshaping research by promoting inclusivity and representation.
 This in-person Speaker Evening includes a live demonstration of immersive VR simulations.

-The webinar will demonstrate how immersive technologies like VR can help simulate real-world experiences, empowering researchers to better understand the needs of underrepresented communities.
+Join us to find out how immersive technologies like VR can help simulate real-world experiences, empowering researchers to better understand the needs of underrepresented communities.
 We’ll discuss adapting research methodologies to accommodate diverse participants, ensuring inclusivity while capturing rich, actionable insights.
 If participants have a VR headset at home, they can join the VR environment in real time to gain first-hand experience and understanding into how to plan inclusive virtual research.

 What you’ll learn: